Questions? Call or Text 469-804-5534

 Down Payment – Thirdly, the lender factors in the amount of a borrower’s initial down payment.
 The less money spent on the down payment means a higher interest rate charged by the lender.
 Simply stated, more risk for the lender equals a higher rate for the borrower.
 Even if a borrower has perfect credit and wants to put 0% down, their rate will generally be about ½% higher than a person who puts 10% down.

-Ask Supreme Lending for details on lenders who accept 0% down payment loans.
+Ask Cinch Funding for details on lenders who accept 0% down payment loans.
 After a lender has considered the three points described above, the borrower’s application must pass the specifications set by an underwriting department for the loan to be approved.

 2. What are my discount points?